howprice/sdl2-sokoban/README.md

 ### Windows

-Download or clone the repository.
-Run genie_vs2017.bat or genie_vs2019.bat.
-This will build the Visual Studio Solution and Project files into the 'build' folder.
-Build and run from within visual studio.
+Run genie_vs2017.bat or genie_vs2019.bat to generate the Visual Studio Solution and Project files into the 'build' folder.
+Build and run from within Visual Studio.

 ### Linux